geistinteractive/fmguidelines/README.md

 Buttons and other top level script turn on Error Capturing and handle errors appropriately.

+###Logging Errors
+Do it :-)

+###Transctional Scripting
+Use database transactions to ensure ensure that your scripts are handling your data safely.
+Use Commit and Revert to ensure that all edits are made or none of them are.

 ###Modular Design
 Use ModularFileMaker.orgs guidelines for exposing features as folders of scripts.
 Use a README script to describe module.
 Segregate scripts in to PUBLIC and PRIVATE FOLDERS